FAQs

 Frequently Asked Questions at Austin Divorce Planners

-At Austin Divorce Planners, we understand that each case of separation is different and we pay close attention to your individual needs.
-In our practice, we have come across a few common questions that most of our clients need answers for.
+At Austin Divorce Planners, we understand that each case of separation in Austin, TX is different and we pay close attention to your individual needs.
+In our practice in Austin, TX, we have come across a few common questions that most of our clients need answers for.
 We have compiled a set of such questions that we think might help you sort a few things, so you are better prepared when you talk to us.
 Please have a read.

 When am I responsible for my spouse’s debts when I had nothing to do with the charges?